lbussy/keg-cop/docs/api/index.md

 ###### copconfig

-- `guid` - Not configurable via settings, this is a calculated/derived value unique to the controller.
+- `guid` - Not configurable via settings; this is a calculated/derived value unique to the controller.
 - `hostname` - A string representing a valid hostname (without the .local portion) between 3 and 32 characters.
 - `breweryname` - A string representing the brewery name, used to logically group multiple controllers and display the web page.
 - `kegeratorname` - A string representing the kegerator name, used to identify the controller and displayed within the web page display.
 - `controlnum` - A 1-based index of the controller sequence.
-This should be unique in the brewery and will help identify the same tapid across multiple controllers.
+The number should be unique in the brewery and will help identify the same tapid across multiple controllers.
 - `imperial` - A boolean representing imperial versus metric units to be used by the controller.
 Changing this value will result in a conversion of all stored values to the target units.
 Multiple toggles could result in accrued rounding errors and some loss of accuracy.
 - `tapsolenoid` - A simple control point intended to control a local solenoid by an upstream system or the web UI.
 - `theme` - Any pre-configured Bootstrap-compliant theme.

 ###### temps

 - `setpoint` - The temperature setpoint in the configured units to which the system will cool the cabinet.
-This is a floating-point number.
+Setpoint is a floating-point number.
-- `controlpoint` - A zero-based index indicating the [sensor] by which the system will be cooled.
+- `controlpoint` - A zero-based index indicating the [sensor] by which the system cools.
 - `controlenabled` - A boolean turning temperature control on and off.
 - `tfansetpoint` = The temperature setpoint for cooling in the configured units to which the system will cool the tower.
-This is a floating-point number.
+The set point is a floating-point number.
-- `tfanstate` = Zero based index representing the current tower temperature control [state].
+- `tfanstate` = Zero-based index representing the current tower temperature control [state].
 - `tfancontrolenabled` = Boolean for enabling tower temperature control.
 - `enableroom` - Enable the room sensor to be displayed.
-- `roomcal` - A signed floating-point number by which the room sensor will be calibrated.
+- `roomcal` - A signed floating-point number by which the controller will calibrate the room sensor.
 - `enabletower` - Enable the tower sensor to be displayed.
-- `towercal` - A signed floating-point number by which the tower sensor will be calibrated.
+- `towercal` - A signed floating-point number by which the controller will calibrate the tower sensor.
-- `enableupper` - Enable the uppercal sensor to be displayed.
+- `enableupper` - Enable the upper chamber sensor to be displayed.
-- `uppercal` - A signed floating-point number by which the upper sensor will be calibrated.
+- `uppercal` - A signed floating-point number by which the controller will calibrate the upper chamber sensor.
-- `enablelower` - Enable the lower sensor to be displayed.
+- `enablelower` - Enable the lower chamber sensor to be displayed.
-- `lowercal` - A signed floating-point number by which the lower sensor will be calibrated.
+- `lowercal` - A signed floating-point number by which the controller will calibrate the lower chamber sensor.
 - `enablekeg` - Enable the keg sensor to be displayed.
-- `kegcal` - A signed floating-point number by which the keg sensor will be calibrated.
+- `kegcal` - A signed floating-point number by which the controller will calibrate the keg sensor.

 ###### kegscreen (url)